ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-c-and-cpp/index.md

 * There are no header files.
 You just define your functions (usually referred to as “methods”) and classes in the main source code files.
 * There’s no `#define`.
 Just use constants instead.
-* As of Ruby 1.8, code is interpreted at run-time rather than compiled to any sort of machine- or byte-code.
+* Code is interpreted at run-time rather than compiled to any sort of machine- or byte-code.
 * All variables live on the heap.
 Further, you don’t need to free them yourself—the garbage collector takes care of that.